On the Strong Restricted Isometry Property of Bernoulli Random Matrices: Introduction

+One the other hand, the RIP is closely related to the well-known \emph{Johnson-Lindenstrauss(JL) lemma}, which was first stated and proved by Johnson and Lindenstrauss in \cite{jl} under an abstract setting.
+Here we provide a specific version of the JL lemma, which is the one we often use in CS: \begin{lem}[\textbf{Johnson-Lindenstrauss lemma}](\cite[Lemma 4.1]{sprip}) Let $\epsilon\in(0,1)$ and $N\in\mathbb{N}$.
+For every finite subset $Q$ of $\mathbb{R}^N$, let $k_Q\in\mathbb{N}$ be such that $k_Q>O(\epsilon^{-2}\ln(|Q|))$, where $|Q|$ denotes the cardinality of the set $Q$.
+Then there exists a Lipschitz function $f:\mathbb{R}^N\to\mathbb{R}^{k_Q}$ such that

-The most important concept introduced in compressed sensing is the \emph{restricted isometry property} (RIP), which gives a characterization of the almost norm preserving property of a matrix.
-This property was first set up by Cand\'es and Tao in \cite{dl}.
-One can exactly recover the signal if a signal is sufficiently sparse and the sensing matrix $A$ satisfies certain restricted isometry conditions.
-The main theorem was established by Cand\'es and Tao in \cite{dl}.
-It was proved that if a random matrix satisfies certain moment conditions then it has the RIP with high probability (see e.g. \cite{da},\cite{sprip},\cite{sr}, \cite{ht}, \cite{csrm}, \cite{os}).
-The RIP is also closely related to the well-known \emph{Johnson-Lindenstrauss(JL) Lemma}(\cite[Lemma 4.1]{sprip}).
-The JL Lemma is about embedding a discrete set of points in a high dimensional Euclidean space into a low dimensional space in a way such that the distances between points are nearly preserved.
-From \cite[Theorem 5.2]{sprip} we can see that JL Lemma implies the RIP.\\
+\end{lem} The JL lemma says that a discrete set of points in a high dimensional Euclidean space can be embedded into a low dimensional space, in a way such that the distances between points are nearly preserved.
+From \cite[Theorem 5.2]{sprip}, one can see that the JL lemma implies the RIP.\\